NMFO: First and foremost, why don't you tell us a little about yourself?

 NMFO: Figure out what brings you the most passion because, again, that's what you'll want to continue to pursue, learn more, and expand on.

 AE: And don't allow what you perceive to be limitations.
 Don't assume that those limitations exist.
 Try to figure out how to circumvent those perceived limitations.
-As I said, these days, you can use an off-the-shelf, relatively modern commodity computer.
+As I said, you can use an off-the-shelf, relatively modern commodity computer these days.
 It doesn't have to be a super workstation.
 There are tons of good print books that document the old traditional techniques and many new modern techniques.
-So, once you've got an idea of the direction you want to go, start with a general book, and then start getting the more focused books, and then as you start to learn, you'll realize quickly, “Okay, I'm working in a vacuum now.
+Once you've got an idea of the direction you want to go, start with a general book, and then start getting the more focused books, and then as you start to learn, you'll realize quickly, “Okay, I'm working in a vacuum now.
 I need to be around more people.
 I need more input from other peers and mentors.”
 Then you'll realize, “Okay, maybe I need to go to a trade school.”
-Or at least they need to find some more local collaborators who are interested in the same stuff or online collaborators.
-There are many forums, too, where you can find moral support and get feedback.
+Or at least they need to find more local collaborators interested in the same stuff or online collaborators.
+There are many forums where you can find moral support and get feedback.
 Just be careful because sometimes it can be the blind leading the blind.

 NMFO: How can people get to know you, or Crafty Apes, more?
 Or learn about your mentorship programs or your class?